Ezy2/KaTeX-Stoat-Syntax/README.md

 # KaTeX-Stoat
 some help for the katex syntax in stoat.chat

+This is based off of https://katex.org/docs/supported I'm simply putting it in easier? to understand words and what works (not all on that site are supported on stoat)

 # Basics

 The start and the end of your word should start with $$.